TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Consider adding "+1 times" to resize calculation
     - Also automatically "not tile" *during resizing* if it's less than original

-- "File is missing" needs to disappear if the deleted resource wasn't used anywhere
-    - Do we detect if it's unused?
-    - Maybe just remember if the message was shown for this resource
-    - Perhaps we'll know more once we get to serialization

 - Aquarium - We only really need to think how we'd do it manually and support it in the editor
     - The rest is only about automatized placement, we shouldn't worry about these two simultaneously